-As standard, he stood by the living room bay window for my arrival, pushed the garage door opener when I drove in the driveway, went to the garage stairs top landing to greet me as I drove in the garage, pushed the garage door button as I parked and the garage door rumbled down as I alighted.
-At the top of the stairs, he greeted me with a kiss and a glass of wine, my misgivings finally dismissed.
+As always, he stood by the living room window for my arrival, pushed the garage door opener when I drove onto the driveway, went to the garage stairs top landing to greet me, pushed the close garage door button as I parked, and the garage door rumbled down as I alighted just before noon.
+At the top of the stairs, he greeted me with a kiss and a glass of wine.
+My misgivings dissipated with the first sip.

-After wine, cheese, and admiration of the new deck, we went to his bedroom, the door closed but ajar as in his usual ritual.
-After my top mount, we rolled over for his fastidious finish.
-We looked at one another as he moved slowly in and out to avoid a premature ejaculation.
+After wine, cheese, and admiration of the new deck, we went to his bedroom for our leisurely romp, the door closed but ajar as his usual fastidious ritual.
+After my top mount, we rolled over for his stylistic finish as we looked at one another while he moved slowly in and out to avoid a premature ejaculation.